lpdumas/gw2cartographers/README.md

-# Plane Guild Wars 2 map
+# A interactive Guild Wars 2 map
 ## About
-A simple custom google maps for Guildwars 2.
+A interactive custom google maps for Guildwars 2.
 More to come!

 ## Missing fonctionalities